calculquebec/CONFETI-2025/README.md

 ## Template Code

-We’ve provided a file called `template_code.ipynb` to help you get started.
+We’ve provided a file called `template_confeti.ipynb` to help you get started.
 It includes the basic setup for running quantum circuits with PennyLane.
 Feel free to modify it to create your own unique circuit!